shuleyu/seismic-tomography-models/README.md

 32. TX2000\_vs.nc\
 Paper        : doi:10.1098/rsta.2002.1077
 Download link: http://ds.iris.edu/spud/earthmodel/10131209 (Model on a 4°x4° grid for depths from 60 to 2800 km at non-uniform intervals in netCDF format.)\
 Changes      : convert dvs into vs using PREM.
 The desicription in the dvs reads "(% deviation from layer mean)".
-Use with care. see https://github.com/shuleyu/seismic-tomography-models/blob/master/Processing/Create_TX2000_vs.cpp
+Use with care. in this nc file, "v" represents "vs". see https://github.com/shuleyu/seismic-tomography-models/blob/master/Processing/Create_TX2000_vs.cpp

 33. TX2011\_dvs.nc\
 Paper        : doi:10.1098/rsta.2002.1077